jackharrisonmohr/EDGAR-edge/README.md

 ## 🏁 Quickstart
 > (live demo to come.
 So far this quickstart just allows you to deploy the infrastructure on AWS and pull the SEC filings from the EDGAR RSS feed into an s3 bucket in real-time. - JHM, 2025-04-27)
+### Accessing EDGAR Data

+For more information on accessing the EDGAR database, refer to the official SEC documentation: [Accessing EDGAR Data](https://www.sec.gov/search-filings/edgar-search-assistance/accessing-edgar-data).

 ### Prerequisites